NkVaishnav/Vaishnav_Physical_design/README.md

 5. **Role in the VLSI Design Flow:**
    DFT is an integral step in the VLSI design flow, typically occurring after the logical design phase but before physical design and manufacturing.
 It involves modifying the design to incorporate testability features.

+  In summary, Design for Testability is a vital aspect of VLSI design that ensures semiconductor devices can be efficiently tested for defects during manufacturing and throughout their lifecycle.
+It encompasses various techniques and methodologies to enhance test coverage, reduce testing time, and improve overall product quality and reliability.

 </details>
 </details>